ember-learn/ember-blog/content/the-ember-times-issue-172.md

 👋 Emberistas! 🐹

-Get your EmberConf talk proposals in ASAP!
-Then try TypeScript in your Ember app today with a video tutorial 🔤, Storybook for Ember tutorial 🎨,
-Building a Router component for Glimmer.js 🧭,
+Get your EmberConf talk proposals in ASAP, TypeScript in Ember guide, Storybook for Ember tutorial, building a Router component for Glimmer.js, and building prototypes with Ember.
-Building Prototypes with Ember 🐹

 ---

 ## [Remote EmberConf talk proposals due this Sunday! 🗣](https://emberconf.com/become-a-speaker)

 Developers around the world are invited to [submit talk proposals for EmberConf 2021](https://emberconf.com/become-a-speaker)!
-The deadline for submissions is **Sunday, January 31st at 11:59pm ET**.
+The deadline for submissions is this **Sunday, January 31st at 11:59pm ET**.

 Is there something cool you learned recently that you would like to share?
 Do you want to build up your speaking and teaching skills?
 Did you build something you are proud of?